Entrepreneurs are so lucky these days.

 In the wild ups and downs of owning a business, just hearing that you aren’t crazy and knowing people have your back, no matter what, gives you the energy to keep on keeping on.

-Great mastermind groups are carefully curated and well-organized; there’s a range of costs, but the price of a quality mastermind will fall somewhere between a course and a coach.
+Great mastermind groups are carefully curated and well-organized; there’s a range of costs, but masterminds are typically a larger investment than a course and about the same as a good coach.

 A mastermind is good for: